-Gatherings On Campus (at USSB), USSB Phased Reopening Plan
+Gatherings On Campus at USSB

 In this year, physically apart, your board and staff have been preparing for this moment in time when we are ready to phase into a full in-person community again.

 In the fall, the board approved a phased reopening plan for on-campus activities and gatherings based on the California Blueprint for a Safer Economy, a colored-tier system driven by hard data on county case rates.

 The USSB phased reopening plan allows for different-sized groups to gather at USSB in different tiers, with precautionary measures in place, starting with small USSB groups (<10) in the red tier and opening up to larger groups as we move through the tiered system into pre-pandemic health.

 A full copy of the USSB Phased Reopening plan can be found here.

 We are prioritizing outdoor gatherings whenever possible, and are working to set up our beautiful outdoor spaces for congregational use, to be ready for small group gatherings in the comfortable summer months.

 Staff will be supporting USSB groups as we phase into reopening.
 We will be here to answer your logistical questions, we will keep the congregation updated as we approach a new tier status, and we will reach out directly to groups that are eligible to meet when the option is available.

 Church Sanctioned Activities, Off-Campus Guidance

 In March, The Centers for Disease Control & Prevention announced that fully vaccinated Americans can gather with other fully vaccinated people indoors.
 Many of you have been able to do this in social settings already by forming informal pods of fully vaccinated individuals and households – hooray!
 Even with this CDC announcement, there is a lot to consider.